 The second method is to supplement your diet with vitamins or multivitamins.
 You can choose individual supplements that you’re aware you need or a general multivitamin to cover all the bases.

 Word of advice: Always purchase vitamins from a reputable producer or retailer.
 If you’re buying online, make sure you’re using a well-known site – cheap vitamins from a little-known website could be a red flag.
-Plus, you can reduce the cost burden
+Plus, you can reduce the cost burden by looking for coupons or research for price comparisons between different reputable retailers.

 The main thing is to be aware of your body’s requirements and not let deficiencies take hold.
 By eating regular healthy meals with a variety of foods, you should all right.
 If you feel you need to shore up a specific vitamin, please see your physician and get started as soon as possible.